-NOTES: Low- (high-) performing schools refer to those in the bottom (top) 25% of the student proficiency distribution, within-state and withinschool level.
+NOTES: Rates of change denoted by (-) indicate 0%.
+Low- (high-) performing schools refer to baseline initial match schools in the bottom (top) quartile of the student proficiency distribution, within-state and within-school level.
 In rows denoted by Stable Match, Ever Switch, and End as Non-Teaching, we condition on those that choose to enter the teaching profession in period one.
+This adjustment leads to the small discrepancy between these entries and those matched in Table 5.
 The policy numbers correspond to those outlined in Table 6.
 Estimated direct costs represent back-of-the-envelope calculations for the first year of implementation.
 SOURCE: U.S. Department of Education, National Center for Education Statistics, Beginning Teacher Longitudinal Study (BTLS), 2007-08, 2008-09, 2009-10.